Paul-the-Wizord/paul-the-wizord.github.io/README.md

 ## License

+This project uses a dual licensing approach:

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- **Template & Code**: Licensed under the MIT License - see [LICENSE-CODE](LICENSE-CODE)
+- **Personal Content**: All rights reserved - see [LICENSE-CONTENT](LICENSE-CONTENT)

+The Jekyll template, layouts, and styling may be freely used.
+Personal content (CV, research info, photos) requires permission.